On 20th May 2019, I set off my biggest challenge to date, a long-distance walk across Britain, from Lowestoft to Ardnamurchan Lighthouse.

 Before my challenge, I did numerous test packs, practice walks and wild camping trips to ensure I was fully prepared.

 But how well did I pack, did I take way too much stuff or did I leave any important things behind?

-Here I will share my complete packing list for my long-distance walk.
-I’ll also give you my thoughts on the gear I took, did it last well or did I have to replace items on the go?
-I’ve tried to add Amazon links to my exact gear, where possible, although some items are no longer available.*
+Here is my complete packing list for my long-distance walk.
+I’ll give you my thoughts on the gear I took, how it lasted and did I have to replace items on the go?
+I’ve added links to my exact gear, where possible, so you can check out latest prices.